dhruvx05/image-captioning-project/README.md

-# 🖼️ Image Captioning with LSTM and Transformer
+# 🖼️ Image Captioning Project

 This project implements an image captioning model that generates natural language captions for images.
 It uses deep learning components built with PyTorch, including a CNN image encoder and two types of sequence decoders: **LSTM** and **Transformer**.